lokori/secretman/README.md

 ## Use-case 4: AWS multi-factor authentication

+Update 2.10.
+2018: AWS has now added support for Yubikey in the web console.
+See  [AWS instructions for management console](https://aws.amazon.com/blogs/security/use-yubikey-security-key-sign-into-aws-management-console/) for how to set it up.

-Amazon doesn't support FIDO U2F.
-Necessary to secure both management console and AWS CLI client.
+Amazon doesn't support FIDO U2F or Yubikey for AWS CLI client at the moment.
+This likely to change.
 I'm assuming you have already created users in AWS and installed CLI tools.

 ### Console with Yubikey Authenticator